 Jin-Yi Cai and Ben Young

-ACM Transactions on Quantum Computing 6.3 (Sept.
-2025) - Equality on all #CSP Instances Yields Constraint Function Isomorphism via Interpolation and Intertwiners
+ACM Transactions on Quantum Computing, 2025. - Equality on all #CSP Instances Yields Constraint Function Isomorphism via Interpolation and Intertwiners

 Ben Young